slsharpe/slsharpe.github.io/README.md

 ## Websites I Recommend
 [Nate In The Wild](https://www.nateluebbe.com/)

-  This website is Nate's, he started as an avid outdoorsman who wished to live in the moment and capture his travels.
+  This website belongs to Nate, he started as an avid outdoorsman who wished to live in the moment and capture his travels.
 His story is inspiring to me.
-It is not grand how it started or having all the latest equipment.
-He just did it, learned and adapted.
+It was not grand of how it started or did he have all the latest equipment.
+He went forth, learned and adapted.

-  Personally, my childhood what made it great was being outside and exploring.
-Looking back I pretended that I could take pictures anywhere I looked even though I had no camera.
+  Personally, what made my childhood great was being outside and exploring.
+Looking back I pretended I could take pictures of everything I saw, even though I did not have a camera.
 The visual memory remained and I always found nature to be fascinating.

 ---